henrietta-k/adapt-learning-wiki/multilanguage.md

 - Imported files must match the format produced by exporting translatable content.

 ## Language Picker
-- What it does
-- What it assumes
-    - localized content (Adapt does not automatically translate)
-    - use of language folder in the course root
-    - LMS (see questions above)

-- Export/Import: Adapt providesCommands that can be executed with Grunt.
-Export commands copy translatable fields into several CSV files to be used in preparing a translation.
-Import commands load translated content from CSV files matching the export format.
+- The Language Picker is a component that presents a list of available languages.
+It allows the learner to choose the language of the course content.
+The component can be configured to appear before entering the course content and/or while the course is in progress.
+- The Language Picker does not create localised content.
+It must be configured to reflect the languages present in the course root.
+- The Language Picker expects that Adapt conventions will be follow, specifically that localised content will be stored in a folder within the course directory and that it use the language code as the name folder.

 - Language Picker: Component that presents a list of available languages and allows the learner to choose which she would prefer to work in.
 Component can be configured to appear before entering the course content and/or while the course is in progress.

 ## Overview of language localisation